Basic Autopsy Procedure

 8-4 Check for pulmonary embolism

-8-5 Tie off the carotids and femoral arteries – help the funeral director
+8-5 Tie off the neck and pelvic arteries — help the funeral director

 9 – Taking the organs out